 \subsection{Comparison of Conic Kernel and Minimum Distance Estimate}

 Firstly, we have to calibrate the minimum distance distributions.
-As it is not the main goal of this paper, we will take it briefly without many details.
-The calibration process is separated according to the flow type and the calibration constant will might depend on the size of blur $R$.
-We have to ensure that the training and testing set contains every type of flow, thus we define the set in the following way: training set as round number 5, 4, 9 and 7 (free flow, transition, stable cluster, congestion), and testing set as round number 2, 6, 10 and 11 (in the same order as the training set).
+The calibration process is separated according to the flow type and the calibration constant may depend on the size of blur $R$.
+We have to ensure that the training and testing set contain every type of flow, by defining the set as follows: the training set includes round numbers 5, 4, 9, and 7 (free flow, transition, stable cluster, and congestion), and the testing set includes round numbers 2, 6, 10, and 11 (in the same order as the training set).

-The calibration metric is chosen as the absolute deviation of the conic pedestrian count and the pedestrian count of minimum distance distribution in the detector.
+The calibration metric is chosen as the mean absolute deviation (\ref{eq:mean_abs_diff}) between the conic density $\rho_{\textup{cone}}$ and the density of minimum distance distribution $\rho_{\textup{md}}$ in the detector.
+Thus, the calibration constant for fixed blur $R$ is found as

 The calibration constant for minimum distance distribution $1/d^2$ with respect to $R$ is depicted in Figure \ref{fig:mindistcalib}.
-To avoid this dependency on blur, we can approximate the function of calibration constant with respect to blur $R$ by a constant function with the value belonging to $R = 0.9$ m which need to be made separately for free flow and other conditions.
-Finally, we found the calibration constant for minimum distance distribution $1/d$ as
+To avoid the dependency on blur, we approximate the function of the calibration constant with respect to blur $R$ by a constant function with the value belonging to $R = 0.9$ m which needs to be made separately for free flow and other conditions.
+Then, we obtained the calibration constants for minimum distance distribution $1/d$ as

 and for minimum distance distribution $1/d^2$ as